hapax/hapax.github.io/assets/chandra.md

-With some dimensional analysis, we can obtain an order-of-magnitude bound on the mass of remnant stars called the *Chandrasekhar limit*, after [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar), who first calculated it in 1931.
+With some dimensional analysis, we can obtain an order-of-magnitude bound on the mass of remnant stars called the *Chandrasekhar limit*, after [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar), who first derived it in 1931.
 The analysis combines the gravity governing the solar system with the quantisation governing the atom, though a remnant star is simpler than both.